civicrm/civicrm-dev-docs/docs/api/v4/architecture.md

 ![Inheritance](/img/inheritance-community-chest.jpg)

 To reduce code duplication and enforce consistency, APIv4 uses PHP class inheritance extensively.
-Compare these examples:
+Compare these (slightly simplified) examples:

 <!-- Would be nice if Markdown made it easier to do side-by-side comparison... -->
 <table>